DavidSM64/Diddy-Kong-Racing/README.md

 ## Build

 To build the ROM, you just simply type in `make` in the main directory.
 You should see an `OK` at the end of the build if it worked correctly.
-The generated ROM file should appear in the generated `/build/` folder.
+The generated ROM file should appear in the `/build/` folder.

 ## Scripts

-This repo provides some useful scripts that should be kept in mind when working on this repo.
+There are some useful scripts that should be kept in mind when working on this repo.

 ---